dahbiz/ICTP-SQITTN-smr-3426/README.md

-Special thanks go to all the organizers.
+Special thanks go to [ICTP](https://www.ictp.it/) and all the organizers.
 A big thanks to everyone.